AdaCore/spark2014/docs/ug/appendix.rst

   directory per source package analysed for proof.
 Each package directory contains a why3-session and directories to store manual proof files.

-  The default value for this directory is a ``proof`` directory at the root of the project.

 Implementation Defined Pragmas
 ==============================